stonepros/stone/doc/rbd/rbd-kubernetes.rst

 -------------------------------

-The `ceph-csi` requires a `ConfigMap` object stored in Kubernetes to define the the Ceph monitor addresses for the Ceph cluster.
-Collect both the Ceph cluster unique `fsid` and the monitor addresses::
+The `ceph-csi` requires a `ConfigMap` object stored in Kubernetes to define the the Stone monitor addresses for the Stone cluster.
+Collect both the Stone cluster unique `fsid` and the monitor addresses::

         $ ceph mon dump